 ./cmd/reva/reva -insecure login basic - use einstein and relativity as log in ccredentials

-./cmd/reva/reva -insecure open-file-in-app-provider /home/example.txt read - this should print out the app provider url in your terminal.
+./cmd/reva/reva -insecure open-in-app /home/example.txt read - this should print out the app provider url in your terminal.